terryollila/dsc-capstone-project-v2-online-ds-ft-100719/flatirons_capstone_2/README.md

 5. modeling.ipynb.
 A large file, this is where I used roughly 30 models in attempting to find the best means of predicting screenplay value.

 6. visuals.ipynb.
 This is where I did all the work creating plotly graphs and embedding them into html using the python dash library.

+7. functions.py.
+This is where the various functions were kept, as they eventually took up a large portion of the notebook.

 Further links to come include the site for the interactive dashboard, and the blog post written about this project.